Subject Working Groups - Registration of Interest

 Teaching professionals who:

-There has been a very good response from stakeholders indicating an interest in Access 1 and 2 qualifications.
+There has been a very good response from stakeholders indicating an interest in National 1 and 2 qualifications.
 We are also keen to receive registrations of interest for Subject Working Groups from specialists who regularly work with qualifications at these levels.
-Applicants need not make reference to a particular subject area unless they have a particular interest or expertise in the subject at Access 1 and 2 levels.
+Applicants need not make reference to a particular subject area unless they have a particular interest or expertise in the subject at National 1 and 2 levels, and/or delivering the new National 1 and 2 qualifications.

 SQA requests that applications for Subject Working Group members are accompanied by two references.
 One of these must be from your Head of Centre/ Employer or professional colleague if you are self employed.